Posted by Lindsey

 7. Valley Brook Cemetery

 Wander among the gravestones at Valley Brook Cemetery, where each marker tells a poignant tale of Breckenridge's past.
+When I walked through Valley Brook Cemetery on a quiet afternoon, I found gravestones dating back to the 1880s.
+Many markers tell stories of miners who died young, some in mining accidents, others from harsh mountain winters.
 Again, a guided tour offers a unique glimpse into the lives of the miners and pioneers who shaped this mountain town.

 Want to go further?
 Here are additional places worth a scenic drive away to expand your knowledge of local history.